ArdanaCLM/ardana-dev-tools/README.md

 * multi-cp: A more complex multi-control plane multi-region cloud

+* adt: 2 node ardana-dev-tools validation testing cloud

+    Extremely mininal cloud (keystone, horizon, tempest OpenStack services only) derived from the `demo` model, with a controller that is also a deployer, and one additional resource node that is available for re-imaging with run-cobbler.

-WARNING : The std-split, mid-size & multi-cp models may not be stable/functional right now.
+WARNING : The mid-size & multi-cp models may not be stable/functional right now.

 Each variant has its own vagrant definition, under the ardana-vagrant-models directory, and associated cloud model defined in the ardana-input-model repo, under the 2.0/ardana-ci directory.